 Composer: Felix Mendelssohn

 German composer and pianist Felix Mendelssohn wrote this masterpiece in the early romantic era.
 Mendelssohn composed it in a classically structured standard but adapted an introduction of a new instrument in the beginning.
-It was first performed in 1844 featuring David at the fiddle who is a childhood friend and a sole inspiration of the composer himself.
+It was first performed in 1844 featuring David at the fiddle who is a childhood friend and the sole inspiration of the composer himself.
 In the first movement, it has a variety of construction and development of several themes which lead to the next movement, with a bassoon playing.
 The sustaining tone and perfect silencing gaps between the movements make it an astonishing piece of movement.
 The conclusion is joyous and vibrant.

 3. Brahms: Violin Concerto